haleypruittcc/NetworkFilesSharesandPermission/README.md

 </p>

 - Go back to DC-1, in Active Directory
-    - Create a security group called “ACCOUNTANTS”
+    - Create a security group called “ACCOUNTANTS” , Make an folder of Organizational Units " _Security_Groups" by right click -> Groups-> Cybersecurity-> Security-> Press ok -> cybersecurity -> members-> Add "username" of your chose -> Apply -> Ok.

 - On the “accounting” folder you created earlier, set the following permissions:
     - Folder: “accounting”, Group: “ACCOUNTANTS”, Permissions: “Read/Write”
 - On Client-1, as  <someuser>, try to access the accountants folder.